powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### PowerTransformer

-CGMES `PowerTransformers` represent electrical devices consisting of two or more coupled windings, each represented by a `PowerTransformerEnd`.
+Power transformers represent electrical devices consisting of two or more coupled windings, each represented by a `PowerTransformerEnd`.
 PowSyBl only supports `PowerTransformers` with two or three windings.

 #### PowerTransformer with two PowerTransformerEnds

-If a CGMES `PowerTransformer` has two `PowerTransformerEnds`, both outside the boundary area, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../../grid_model/network_subnetwork.md#two-windings-transformer).
+If a `PowerTransformer` has two `PowerTransformerEnds`, both outside the boundary area, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../../grid_model/network_subnetwork.md#two-windings-transformer).
 Please note that in this case, if `PowerTransformerEnds` are in different substations, the substations are merged into one.

-If a CGMES `PowerTransformer` has two `PowerTransformerEnds`, both completely inside the boundary area, and if the boundary area is not imported, the `PowerTransformer` is ignored.
+If a `PowerTransformer` has two `PowerTransformerEnds`, both completely inside the boundary area, and if the boundary area is not imported, the `PowerTransformer` is ignored.
 Otherwise, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../../grid_model/network_subnetwork.md#two-windings-transformer).

-If the `PowerTransformer` has one `PowerTransformerEnd` inside the boundary area and the other outside the boundary area, the importer checks if another branch is connected to the same CGMES [`TopologicalNode`](#topologicalnode) in the boundary area.
+If the `PowerTransformer` has one `PowerTransformerEnd` inside the boundary area and the other outside the boundary area, the importer checks if another branch is connected to the same [`TopologicalNode`](#topologicalnode) in the boundary area.
 - If there is no other connected to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../../grid_model/network_subnetwork.md#dangling-line).
 - If there is one or more other branches connected to this `TopologicalNode` and they are all in the same `SubGeographicalRegion`, they will all be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
 - If there is exactly one other branch connected to this `TopologicalNode` in another `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line).
 - If there are two or more other branches connected to this `TopologicalNode` in different `SubGeographicalRegions`:
-  - If there are only two branches with their boundary terminal connected **and** in different `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
+  - If there are only two branches with their boundary terminal connected and in different `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
   - Otherwise, they will all be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).

 In every case, a `PowerTransformer` with two `PowerTransformerEnds` is mapped to an intermediary model that corresponds to a PowSyBl [`TwoWindingsTransformer`](../../grid_model/network_subnetwork.md#two-windings-transformer).